-A selection of photos from “Modern American Lostness” by photographer Andrew Williams.
-More images below.
+A selection of work from photographer Lance Brewer.
+See more images below.

 No heat, landlord in front of New St. and Newark St., Newark, 1980

 Photographer Camilo José Vergara has committed more than four decades of his life to his photographic archive project “Tracking Time”.
 Year after year he has returned to poor, minority communities around the United States to re-photograph them from the same vantage points.
 In 2013, Vergara was awarded the National Humanities Medal by President Barack Obama, and was the first photographer ever to receive this honour.